Tailscale Serve

 Troubleshooting

-Tailscale Serve requires that you enable HTTPS on your tailnet in order to automatically provision TLS certificates for your unique tailnet DNS name.
-If you use the interactive CLI flow as described in the Setup section, Tailscale will enable HTTPS if it is not already enabled.
+Tailscale Serve requires that you enable HTTPS in your tailnet to automatically provision TLS certificates for your unique tailnet DNS name.
+If you use the interactive CLI flow as described in the Get started with Serve section, Tailscale will enable HTTPS if it is not already enabled.